Reservoirs in the Harz remain very full

+The filling level of the Oker dam, for example, is still at almost 90 percent, said a spokesman.
+This means that, like the Innerste dam, it is no longer in the so-called flood retention area.
+The Oker dam, for example, which was still completely full on Boxing Day, now has room for up to five million cubic meters of water again.

+According to the information provided, the water discharge at the Innerste, Oder and Oker dams has been reduced.
+They are now releasing between 10 and 12 cubic meters of water per second.
+By way of comparison, the Okertalsperre has been releasing around 30 cubic meters per second at times over the past few days.
+The water discharge at the Sösetalsperre was already reduced a few days ago.

-The German Weather Service (DWD) had warned of severe weather for the Harz Mountains on Monday.
+The German Weather Service (DWD) warned of storms in the Harz region on Monday.
 Heavy continuous rain is expected for Tuesday and Wednesday, it said.

-Due to the high levels, more water than usual is currently being released from the reservoirs in a controlled manner, the spokesperson explained.
-"However, the emergency mechanism is off."
-It is currently not expected to start again.
+Up to 70 liters of precipitation per square meter could fall within 48 hours, according to the Harz waterworks.

-From Tuesday last week, water was released from the dams via emergency spillways for several days because the intended maximum reservoir volume had been exceeded.
-The so-called spillway then automatically goes into operation.
-This ended at the Okertalsperre on Thursday.
-Even when dams are more than 100 percent full, the water does not overflow uncontrollably because the dam walls are built high enough.
+From Tuesday last week, water was released from the Oker and Innerstetal dams via emergency spillways for several days because the planned maximum reservoir capacity had been exceeded.
+The so-called spillway then goes into operation automatically.
+Even when dams are more than 100 percent full, the water does not overflow uncontrollably because the dam walls are built higher.

 Read also: